IanHolbrook/DND/Eldorath/Characters/Past Characters/Alaase.md

 [[Banned Locations]]

-Split on his own journey
+Split on his own journey, trying to rebuild his friendship with [[Elaria]]